 First, receive Christ Jesus as your Lord and Savior.
 Receiving Him as Savior means trusting that salvation can only come from Him and His finished work on the Cross.
 Receiving Him as Lord means He is now your perfect master, and He calls the shots in your life.

-Third, be rooted and built up in Him and established in the faith.
-Psalm 1 is a beautiful expression of what a man becomes when He is filled with God’s Word at all times.
+Third, root and built up in Him and established in the faith.
+Psalm 1 is a beautiful expression of what a man becomes when he constantly feeds his mind with the Word of God.
 He shall be like a flourishing tree planted by streams of water, always bearing fruits in season.

 Fourth, always have a grateful heart.
 One who is always thankful for the Lord’s mercies and grace will desire to know Him more.

-The time-bound life we now live on this earth, we can live with joy, peace, hope, humility, and contentment knowing that our eternity will not be spent here.
-All that we accomplish is by God’s grace and for God’s glory and our rewards will be in heaven.
-All that we endure and suffer in this life are but temporary, nothing compared to what our Father in heaven has prepared for us.
+In our time-bound life on this earth, we can live with joy, peace, hope, humility, and contentment as we know that this world will not be our home for all of eternity.
+All that we accomplish is by God’s grace and for God’s glory, and our rewards will be in heaven.
+All that we endure and suffer in this life are temporary, nothing compared to what our Father in Heaven has prepared for us.